"To The Men in White: Another viewpoint"

 your cold, rational, economic arguments because there wasn't enough

+opposition in the parliament to stop you.
 As I pointed earlier, LKY was reported to have said that he was initially against the IR, but was then persuaded by the new generation to go ahead.

 While people may buy into the cold logic of your policies now, your lack of